kennysmithed/oels2020/oels_practical_wk10.md

 var myUUN = 's1234567'
 ```

 Finally, we need to set up some stuff in your `server_data` folder.
 Managing this iterated learning experiment means we need to keep track of several things.
-First, we want to record participant data trial-by-trial as it comes in, just like we also do.
+First, we want to record participant data trial-by-trial as it comes in, just like we always do.
 But we also need to keep track of which chains are available to iterate, which chains are currently being worked on by a participant, and which generations of which chains are completed and don't need to be messed with any more.
-We are going to manage that stuff by moving filers from folder to folder in `server_data`, so we need to set up those directories, and also drop in some starting languages to initialise our chains.
+We are going to manage that stuff by moving files from folder to folder in `server_data`, so we need to set up those directories, and also drop in some starting languages to initialise our chains.

-To do that, navigate into your `server_data` folder on cyberduck - you need to make sure that the folders you are creating inherit their access permissions etc from the main `server_data` folder, which you do by getting right into that folder on cyberduck before creating any new folders.
-So double-click the `server_data` folder so your navigation bar in cyberduck looks something like like this (but with your UUN rather than mine obviously)
+To do that, navigate into your `server_data` folder on cyberduck.
+You need to make sure that the folders you are creating inherit their access permissions etc from the main `server_data` folder, which you do by getting right into that folder on cyberduck before creating any new folders.
+Double-click the `server_data` folder so your navigation bar in cyberduck looks something like this (but with your UUN rather than mine obviously)
 ![cyberduck in server_data](images/create_audio_folder.png)

 Once you are there, create a new folder (Action ...
-New folder in cyberduck) and call that folder `il`.
+New folder in cyberduck) and call that folder `il` (short for iterated learning).
 Then double-click to enter the `il` folder, and create *four* new folders in there, called `ready_to_iterate`, `undergoing_iteration`, `completed_iteration` and `participant_data`.
 Here's what my server_data folder looks like after that step - you can see the `il` directory with the 4 sub-directories.
 Note that you have to get the folder names exactly right, otherwise the code won't be able to find the stuff it needs.

 ![il directory structure](images/il_detailed_directory_structure.png)

-We are going to use `participant_data` to save our trial-by-trial data like we usually do; the other 3 folders will be used to keep track of the state of each iterated learning chain.
+We are going to use `participant_data` folder to save our trial-by-trial data like we usually do; the other 3 folders will be used to keep track of the state of each iterated learning chain.

 Finally, we need to make some initial (generation 0) languages available.
-If you look in the `iterated_learning` directory you got from the zip file above, there's a sub-folder called `initial_languages_for_server_data`, containing two CSV files called `chain1_g0.csv` and `chain2_g0.csv`.
-Grab those and put them in the `ready_to_iterate` folder you just created in `server_data` - these are random languages that can server as the starting point for two iterated learning chains.
+If you look in the `iterated_learning` directory you got from the zip you downloaded, there's a sub-folder called `initial_languages_for_server_data`, containing two CSV files called `chain1_g0.csv` and `chain2_g0.csv`.
+Grab those and put them in the `ready_to_iterate` folder you just created in `server_data/il` - these are random languages that will serve as the starting point for two iterated learning chains.

 Once you've done that, your `server_data` folder looks like this, and you are ready to go!

 ![il directory structure with initial languages](images/il_detailed_directory_structure_plus_g0.png)

 ### Managing an iterated learning experiment via PHP scripts

-In an iterated learning experiment, one participant's output becomes in the input for another participant.
-Participants are organised in chains, and you'll typically have several chains open at once (i.e. you need to add more participants to those chains to get them to the desired number of generations).
+In an iterated learning experiment, one participant's output becomes the input for another participant.
+Participants are organised in chains, and you'll typically have several chains open at once ("open" means that you need to add more participants to those chains to get them to the desired number of generations).
 There are three main kinds of events you have to handle:
 1. When a new participant starts the experiment, you have to allocate them to an open chain (or deal with them some other way if there are no chains open), and avoid allocating any other new participants to the same chain until they are finished (i.e. there's no point in having two participants both competing to be generation 3 of chain 2 or whatever).
 2. When a participant completes the experiment, you need to make their output language available as the input language for the next participant in their chain.
 3. If a participant drops out (which happens *a lot* online) you need to recycle the chain that was allocated to them, making it available to another participant.

 As I mentioned above, there are a bunch of ways you could do this, but here I've gone for a relatively simple solution.
-We will store input languages as CSV files on the jspsychlearning server - the files contain a list of object-label pairs which we can easily read in to create training for a participant, or write out based on what a participant does during production testing.
+We will store input languages as CSV files on the jspsychlearning server.
+Those oinput language files will contain a list of object-label pairs which we can easily read in to create training for a participant, or write out based on what a participant does during production testing.
 The file name will give the chain number and generation number - so for instance, the file `chain1_g0.csv` is the language of generation 0 (i.e. the initial language) for chain 1, and the top of that file looks like this:
 ```
 object,label
 images/o1_cB_n1.png,visivu